Informed Consent: NCLEX-RN

 With the exception of emergencies, informed consent must be obtained.

 As more fully discussed and described with the "Integrated Process of Teaching and Learning", clients must be given oral and written educational material and content at the level with which the client can understand this education.
-At times, written material in the client's spoken, native language is beneficial for patients and significant others and, at other times, the assistance and services of a professional translator may be indicated.
+At times, written material in the client's spoken, the native language is beneficial for patients and significant others and, at other times, the assistance and services of a professional translator may be indicated.

 The components of informed consent include the person's knowledgeable consent to a treatment or procedure after they have been given, and understand, complete, unbiased information about: